robstave/Meowcards/cards/rest/rest.md

 ### Front
 What is the recommended approach for handling partial failures in bulk operations?

-A) Fail the entire operation
+- A. Fail the entire operation
-B) Return partial success with detailed status for each item
+- B. Return partial success with detailed status for each item
-C) Retry failed items automatically
+- C. Retry failed items automatically
-D) Ignore failed items silently
+- D. Ignore failed items silently

 ### Back
 **Correct Answer**: B